 For Post-baccalaureates, College and Community College Students, and High School Sophomores, Juniors and Seniors

-The 2016 “Skills Workshops for College and High School Students” took place on Saturday, November 19 at the Harvard Medical School Daniel C. Tosteson Medical Education Center.
-Over 400 student participants and 100 parents registered to attend the program.
-The 2016 “Skills Workshops” commenced with a keynote address delivered by Alden Landry, M.D., M.P.H., Attending Physician, Emergency Medicine and Co-Director, Tour for Diversity in Medicine at Beth Israel Deaconess Medical Center; Senior Faculty, Disparities Solution Center at Massachusetts General Hospital; and Faculty Assistant Director in the Office for Diversity Inclusion and Community Partnership at Harvard Medical School; and BSCP Student Advisor.
+The Skills Workshops commenced with opening remarks by Joan Y. Reede, M.D., M.P.H., M.S., M.B.A., Professor of Medicine and Dean for Diversity and Community Partnership at Harvard Medical School, and President and Chair of the Biomedical Science Careers Program.
+The keynote address was delivered by Alden Landry, M.D., M.P.H., Assistant Professor of Emergency Medicine and Staff Physician at Beth Israel Deaconess Medical Center; Senior Faculty, Disparities Solution Center at Massachusetts General Hospital; and Faculty Assistant Director in the Office for Diversity Inclusion and Community Partnership, Associate Director and Advisor of the William B. Castle Society, and Director for Health Equity Education at Harvard Medical School; and BSCP Student Advisor.